juliasilge/tidytext/README.md

 #> ..                 ...        ...         ...
 ```

 This function uses the [tokenizers package](https://github.com/lmullen/tokenizers) to separate each line into words.
-The default tokenizing is for words, but other options include characters, sentences, lines, paragraphs, or separation around a regex pattern.
+The default tokenizing is for words, but other options include characters, ngrams, sentences, lines, paragraphs, or separation around a regex pattern.

 Now that the data is in one-word-per-row format, we can manipulate it with tidy tools like dplyr.
 We can remove stop words (kept in the tidytext dataset `stop_words`) with an `anti_join`.